 In summary there are tons of free and paid methods to enable bass boost on Windows 10, no matter what kind of audio device you have.

-However, Equalizer APO with the nifty Peace interface is arguably the best free tool for this purpose and if you want more convenience and a more modern user-interface for decent price, we recommend going with FxSound.
+However, Equalizer APO with the nifty Peace interface is arguably the best free tool for this purpose and if you want more convenience and a more modern user-interface, we recommend going with FxSound.